Toyota, SoftBank setting up mobility services joint venture

-"But Japan must compete with the rest of the world.
-That is why we are shaking hands today," Miyakawa said after shaking hands with his counterpart at Toyota, Shigeki Tomoyama.
+SoftBank Chairman Masayoshi Son said he was thrilled to be partnering with a top automaker on mobility and artificial intelligence, his company's expertise.

-Tomoyama said the joint venture will deliver services that combine Toyota's manufacturing know-how with SoftBank's technology prowess, which includes the Internet of Things, IoT, technology.
+"I'm so excited just thinking about it," he said, appearing with Toyoda.
+The two executives praised each other profusely after the news conference.

-The services will roll out in Japan first, but a global expansion is in the works, the companies said.
+The joint venture's services will roll out in Japan first, but a global expansion is in the works, the companies said.
+It's 50.25 percent owned by SoftBank, 49.75 percent by Toyota.

 Toyota is developing autonomous vehicles in time for the 2020 Tokyo Olympics and Monet plans to roll out a business featuring autonomous vehicle services by the second half of 2020, they said.